esphome/esphome-docs/components/lvgl.rst

 .. note::

     If configured as a light component, ``color`` and ``brightness`` are overridden by the light at startup, according to its ``restore_mode`` setting.

-Check out :ref:`lvgl-cook-keypad` in the Cookbook for an example illustrating how to change the ``led`` styling properties from an automation.

 .. _lvgl-wgt-spi: